rellermeyer/TUD-DistributedSystems/docs/report.md

 - **Test 17:** Run with 1 participant and 1 slow coordinator which will exceed the timeout, resulting in a view change being suggested.

 Tests 1 through 14 succeed as expected.
-Tests 15 and 16 fail, since the solution to a byzantine primary coordinator replica is to perform a view change, which has not been implemented.
+Tests 15 and 16 fail, this is expected since a byzantine primary coordinator necessarily leads to a view change, which has not been implemented.
-Test 17 requires only that the need for a view change is detected, not that it is actually performed.
+Test 17 checks that the need for a view change is detected, not that it is actually performed.
 Hence it also succeeds as described.

 ## Non-Functional Requirements